Number : Season 20, episode 7 of 7.

 Plot : The Fifth Doctor, Tegan and Turlough are taking some much needed R&R, when the Doctor senses a disturbance in his own time continuum.
 Someone is literally stealing his previous incarnations from time and planting them within the deadly Games of Rassilon.

-Whats good : A plausible enough setup reunites a huge mishmash of Doctor’s present and past, assistants and classic monsters.
+Whats good : A plausible enough setup reunites a huge mish-mash of Doctor’s present and past, assistants and classic monsters.
+The Cybermen are put to good use, as the main antagonists.
+The Master puts in a good performance.

-Whats bad : Tom Baker didn’t want to be in it.
-Shame.
+Whats bad : It’s a shame that Tom Baker didn’t want to be in it.

 Review With Spoilers : Five Doctor’s is the 7th episode 9 season 20 and features a veritable back catalogue, of the first 20 years of the show.